Darbjm/Small-Projects/README.md

 <br>
 <br>
 <br>
 In the case of Twilio and Yandex I looked up the documentation for each and acquired the necessary codes by signing up.
-Twilio works with Express so I therefore needed to setup a back end for this part.
+Twilio works with Express so I therefore needed to set up a back end for this part.
 <h2 name='future'>Future content</h2>
 <h3>Images</h3>
 I would like to make the image display with D3 more interactive<br>